akuity/kargo/docs/docs/10-overview.md

 ## Our goal

-Kargo's goal is to provide an intuitive and flexible layer "above" your GitOps repositories and platforms, wherein you can describe the relationships between environments, sources of materials (such as container images or Kubernetes manifests), _how_ to apply those materials to each environment (typically by interacting with repositories, configuration management tools, and Argo CD), and the conditions under which new materials may progress from one logical environment to the next.
+Kargo's goal is to provide an intuitive and flexible layer "above" your existing GitOps tooling, wherein you can describe the relationships between various application instances deployed to different environments as well as procedures for progressing changes (such as new container images or updated Kubernetes manifests), from one application instance's source of truth to the next.

 ## Next steps